-Sarah Salmon and Christopher McCarthy are instructed by Hugh James solicitors to act for the respondent tenants in Jarvis v Evans.
+Christopher McCarthy is instructed by Hugh James solicitors to act for the respondent tenants in Jarvis v Evans.
 The case raises a narrow but important point about the provisions of the Housing (Wales) Act 2014.
-Can a landlord who is not registered under Part 1 of the Act serve a notice seeking possession under section 8 Housing Act 1988?
+Can a landlord who is not licensed under Part 1 of the Act serve a notice seeking possession under section 8 of the Act?

 Background to the case